DataDog/documentation/content/en/tracing/llm_observability/sdk.md

 - AWS Bedrock (using [Boto3][2]/[Botocore][3])
 - LangChain LLM/Chat Models/Chains (using [LangChain][4])

-For more information about Datadog's LLM integrations, see [LLM integrations](#llm-integrations).
+For more information about Datadog's LLM integrations, see the [Auto-instrumentation guide][13].

 To trace an LLM span, use the function decorator `ddtrace.llmobs.decorators.llm()`.